 If you haven’t heard of shared governance, let’s get to the root of the concept with a clear shared governance definition before getting into further details.

-Mainly, shared governance is a system that promotes inclusive and shared decision-making based on four principles.
-These principles include partnership, equity, accountability, and ownership of the service.
+Shared governance is a system that promotes inclusive and shared decision-making based on four principles: partnership, equity, accountability, and ownership of the service.

-At its core, this management process is designed to empower all members of a particular workforce and encourage them to put forward their individual opinions.
+At its core, this management process empowers all workforce members and encourages them to voice their opinions.

-Using the shared governance model, an organization can push its employees to move the extra mile for the company while contributing to their self-confidence and accountability.
+Using the shared governance model, an organization can push its employees to go the extra mile for the company while contributing to their self-confidence and accountability.

-In easier words, If you work in an environment that operates using a shared governance model, you would feel like you have a say in the decision and policy-making activities.
+In simpler words, if you work in an environment that operates using a shared governance model, you would feel like you have a say in the decision-making and policy-making activities.

-Companies and organizations striving towards workplace equality and ESG compliance have given importance to shared governance during the past few years.
-However, the concept of shared governance and the basic shared governance model are not new at all.
+Companies and organizations striving towards workplace equality and ESG compliance have emphasized shared governance during the past few years.
+However, the concept of shared governance and the basic shared governance model are not new.

-Organizations from various sectors have benefitted from the idea of shared decision making including education, politics, business, and even religion.
-But, it was carried out in diverse and creative ways in different cultures and periods until it was strengthened as a specific school of thought in this era.
+Organizations from various sectors have benefitted from shared decision-making, including education, politics, business, and even religion.
+However, it was carried out in diverse and creative ways in different cultures and periods until it was strengthened as a specific school of thought in this era.

-Nevertheless, to trace the origins of essential business management concepts, we would have to go back to the late 18th century.
+Nevertheless, we would have to go back to the late 18th century to trace the origins of essential business management concepts.
 In this period, shared governance was first mentioned as a favorable idea in business and management literature.

-In this regard, the most popular literary works include O’May and Buchan’s discourse published in 1999 and Laschinger’s initial explanation in 1996.
-These initial discussions prompted organizations to think about developing productive relationships between employees and the leadership.
+In this regard, the most popular literary works include O’May and Buchan’s Discourse, published in 1999, and Laschinger’s Initial Explanation, published in 1996.
+These initial discussions prompted organizations to consider developing productive relationships between employees and leadership.

-This resulted in the involvement of the entire workplace structure in the significant decisions of business organizations, improving accountability and workplace satisfaction for workers like never before.
+This resulted in the entire workplace structure being involved in the significant decisions of business organizations, improving accountability and workplace satisfaction for workers like never before.

 Besides that, a similar concept of hospital-shared governance emerged simultaneously, attributing to the works of McDonagh in 1989 and Cleland in 1978.

-After this breakthrough, the nursing department embraced this solution globally, creating a paradigm shift in the nursing space.
+After this breakthrough, the nursing department embraced this solution globally, creating a paradigm shift in nursing.

-Most importantly, the introduction of shared governance in nursing brought about rapid advancements in sectors like biotechnology, disease prevention, and the role of patients during treatment.
+Most importantly, introducing shared governance in nursing brought about rapid advancements in sectors like biotechnology, disease prevention, and patients’ roles during treatment.

 Since then, the shared governance model has been continually refined and customized to fit the usage of various organizations.
 Some of the significant results include employee retention and self-satisfaction, among other organizational-scale benefits.